Stories

 5 min read

-The Gunners left with a 3–2 win in the Carabao Cup semi-final first leg, extending Chelsea’s winless home run against their London rivals to eight matches, a sequence that has now stretched across several seasons.
+To be fair, it is not surprising that the Gunners went on a 3–2 win in the Carabao Cup semi-final match, extending Chelsea’s winless home run against their London rivals to eight matches.

 Chelsea players in home jerseh holding a final team-talk just before a match begins